 You’d think with the easy access to information online today, most candidates would do their homework, but that’s not always the case.
 Some applicants may not even know what type of business the company engages in.
-Ask this interview question, and you’ll quickly discover who is sincerely interested in working for you — and who isn’t.
+Ask this cut-to-the-chase interview question, and you’ll quickly discover who is sincerely interested in working for you — and who isn’t.

 Did the interviewee blindly apply to your opening, or did they consider how they match your needs?
-This question can help you find out.
+This interview question can help you find out.
 Applicants should be able to think critically about how their abilities will benefit your unique team.

 This inquiry can give you a sense of whether interviewees see the big picture at their organizations.
 It may also reveal why they really want to leave their current jobs.